Displaying present location in the site.

 In addition, NEC has established grievance mechanisms for a wide range of stakeholders, including all employees of the NEC Group, including fixed-term contract employees, temporary employees, and part-time employees, as well as business partners, customers, and local residents.

-The NEC Group also recognizes its responsibility for the potential impacts that its corporate activities may have on human rights of all people, including vulnerable groups.
-In addition, the NEC Group, as an ICT provider, strives to promote data protection and privacy, respect for freedom of expression, and the proper use of new technologies.
+• The NEC Group also recognizes its responsibility for the potential impacts that its corporate activities may have on human rights of all people, including vulnerable groups.
+In addition, the NEC Group, as an ICT provider, also strives to promote data protection and privacy, respect for freedom of expression, and the proper use of new technologies.

 Through the development and provision of products and services that take into consideration human rights issues such as invasion of privacy and discrimination, the NEC Group aims not only to prevent and mitigate adverse impacts on society but also to maximize the social value that it provides.

-Based on the aforementioned philosophy, the NEC Group upholds international human rights standards relevant to its businesses and technologies, including those established in the following documents.
+• The NEC Group upholds international human rights standards relevant to its businesses and technologies, including those established in the following documents.
 Where national laws in the relevant jurisdiction conflict with internationally recognized human rights, the NEC Group will seek ways to respect the principles of internationally recognized human rights.

 • International Bill of Human Rights consisting of the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights